Frequency Following Response and Your Brain

-There are studies (Atwater, 1997; Rosenfeld, Reinhart, and Srivastava, 1997) that have shown that we also experience this “entrainment” process.
-Humans, just like the pendulum clocks, have various rhythms present in our bodies.
+Studies (Atwater, 1997; Rosenfeld, Reinhart, and Srivastava, 1997) have shown that we also experience this “entrainment” process.
+Thus, like the pendulum clocks, humans have various rhythms present in our bodies.

-The advantages of frequency following response
+Advantages of the frequency following response

 A relaxed person may have a dominant brainwave frequency of 10 to 6 Hertz (10 to 6 cycles per second).
-So if you listen to a binaural tone of 10Hz – 6Hz subharmonic frequency, your brainwaves will begin to follow the tone’s frequency and eventually adjust themselves in sympathy.
+So, if you listen to a binaural tone of 10Hz – 6Hz, your brainwaves are likely to follow the tone’s frequency, helping you relax.

-So listening to a binaural tone can be used to alter the dominant brainwave frequency of your own brainwaves.
-This will lead you into a deep state of relaxation or meditation.
+So listening to a binaural tone can alter the dominant brainwave frequency.
+This frequency will lead you into a deep state of relaxation or meditation.

 Of course, binaural frequencies can also create other altered states of consciousness.
 For example, relaxation and deep sleep and speed up and deepen meditation.